lionheart/objectifier/docs/index.rst

     >>> tweet.user.profile_image_url
     u'http://a0.twimg.com/profile_images/1380912173/Screen_shot_2011-06-03_at_7.35.36_PM_normal.png'

-Also, if you're inspecting a list, Objectifier will tell you the number of elements.
+If you're inspecting a list, Objectifier will tell you the number of elements.

     >>> tweet.entities.user_mentions
     <Objectifier#list elements:3>